ialbert/bio/md/bio-data.md

 The `--fetch` command downloads data identified via accession numbers from NCBI then stores this data in a storage directory (`~/.bio`).
 All subsequent commands in the `bio` package can seamlessly access the stored  data from any location and would not need to connect to the internet to use it.

-    # Get data for a single accession number.
     bio NC_045512 --fetch

-Running the fetch command once you already have the data will not connect to the internet again.
+Running the fetch command after you've already fetched it will not connect to the internet again it will just exit silently.

-Most commands you can operate on multiple accession numbers at a time.
+Most commands can operate on multiple accession numbers at a time.

     bio NC_045512 MN996532 --fetch